simon741/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2018-06-28-11-21-00.jpg)

 1. On the Sync Options page, select the  `new users` option.
 Then click upload files to upload your 6 CSV files.
-Once uploaded, click `Next`.
+Once uploaded, select an arbitrary stop date in the future, click `Next`.
 In a production scenario you would usually choose to sync existing users.
 For a more detailed instruction on the sync process see [docs.microsoft.com/en-us/SchoolDataSync/how-to-deploy-school-data-sync-by-using-csv-files](https://docs.microsoft.com/en-us/SchoolDataSync/how-to-deploy-school-data-sync-by-using-csv-files).

     ![image](./media/2018-06-28-11-23-00.jpg)